Gewest13/wp-mailer/readme.md

   4. Fill in all required information within the `Settings` page.
   5. Create a new form and add any field to your liking.
   6. Add the `/sample-component/` to your list of components/
+  7. At last, please include `wp_footer()` before the ending of your `</body>` tag.
+Please not that the entire function will be cleared and will only return the javascript file that will take care of the asynchronous requests.

 ## Functions